A Look at .UA ccTLD Authoritative Name Servers

 ns4.dns.nl.

-ns1.dns.nl is SIDN which also manages their registry. ns3.dns.nl is ReCodeZero/ipcom, another anycast secondary. ns4.dns.nl is CIRA, anycast secondary.
-That’s 3 diverse, anycast networks to serve the .NL ccTLD. .DE has a bit more at name servers at 6 but only 3 seems anycasted.
+ns1.dns.nl is SIDN, which also manages their registry. ns3.dns.nl is ReCodeZero/ipcom, another anycast secondary. ns4.dns.nl is CIRA, anycast secondary.
+That’s 3 diverse, anycast networks to serve the .NL ccTLD. .DE has a bit more at name servers at 6, but only 3 seem anycasted.

 Now let’s take a look at .UA.
-Hostmaster LLC is the registry operator of the .UA ccTLD since 2001.
+Hostmaster LLC has been the registry operator of the .UA ccTLD since 2001.

 $ dig soa ua +short